 Don’t Overlook Discounts

-Some automakers or dealerships may have for members of the military, students or other groups.
+Some automakers or dealerships may have special discounts for members of the military, students or other groups.
 You can find out more by looking online or asking dealers about what they offer.

 Consult Your Local CPA